 When you work in the veterinary profession, taking care of yourself is not selfish; it’s a must to maintain emotional and physical health.

-24SharesPREVENTING SIDE EFFECTS Prevention of chemotherapy-induced side effects begins with appropriate dosing.
-Administration of any drug, supplement, or treatment can result in side effects, or adverse events.
-Chemotherapy is no exception.
-Although the goal of chemotherapy in veterinary patients is to extend the life of the patient without the harsh side effects seen in human …
+Although the goal of chemotherapy in veterinary patients is to extend the life of the patient without the harsh side effects seen in human oncology patients, side effects still occur regardless of the precautions taken.

 New Tools to Support Patient Safety in Anesthesia